 What Needs to Change

-The result of the industry’s behavior is that, over the past decade, a fundamental drift in style has created a large, underserved market opportunity: to find, fund and support the truly ambitious innovations — the ones attempting to solve real problems.
+The result of the industry’s behavior is that, over the past decade, a fundamental drift in style has created a large, underserved market opportunity: to find, fund and support truly transformational technologies — the ones attempting to solve real problems.
 The success will result in disruptive companies, those who fundamentally change the ways in which we live our lives and run our businesses.

 Unfortunately, greatness in its infancy is often overshadowed by ignorance.